Valerie Cooper: X-Factor

-After witnessing first-hand the deeds of mutants throughout the years, Valerie Cooper wanted to give the concept of a government sponsored team another shot.
-She was able to convince several members of the X-Men and their associates to form a new X-Factor team.
-This new team, composed of Havok, Polaris, Wolfsbane, Multiple Man, Quicksilver, and Strong Guy replaced Freedom Force, with Val acting as government liaison to the team.
+After witnessing first-hand the deeds of mutants throughout the years, Valerie wanted to give the concept of a government sponsored team another shot.
+She was able to convince several X-Men members and their associates to form a new X-Factor team.
+This new team, composed of Havok, Polaris, Wolfsbane, Multiple Man, Quicksilver and Strong Guy replaced Freedom Force, with Val acting as government liaison to the team.
 Val is assisted by the human employee Baldrick.
 Soon after Val was once again mentally controlled, this time by the Acolytes.
 Val was freed from the Acolytes' control, but her relationship with X-Factor was damaged when it was revealed that she knew of Project Wideawake, a new Sentinel project being developed by the U.S. Government.
 Cooper later decided to hand leadership of the team directly to Forge.
 With the world getting more dangerous around her and the departure of some of the members, Cooper was forced by the government to allow Mystique and Sabretooth to join.
 With Forge in command, the team went underground.

-Commission on Superhuman Affairs
+Commission on Superhuman Activities

-Cooper returned to the Commission on Superhuman Affairs.
+Cooper returned to the Commission on Superhuman Activities.
 In her position, she found herself helping the X-Men out on several occasions.
 She was later responsible for taking Charles Xavier away to a government facility following the Onslaught incident.
 Valerie was instrumental in helping the old Thunderbolts defeat Henry Peter Gyrich and negotiated for the team their Presidential Pardon.

 O*N*E

 Cooper helps establish the Office of National Emergency (or O*N*E), an official government branch dedicated to preparation and defense against superhuman threats; not much later, she becomes its deputy director.
 The O*N*E, with its first line of defense being the Sentinel Squad O*N*E, becomes responsible for the mutant refugee camp established at the X-Mansion after most of the world's mutants are depowered during the Decimation event.
 Many mutants join the camp willingly while some are secretly coerced into it.

 With the destruction of the X-Mansion and the X-Men's subsequent move to San Francisco, O*N*E no longer watches over the X-Men's day-to-day activities nor does it guard them with Sentinels.

 Valerie and Havok enter in a business relationship.

-Cooper is revealed to have been involved in an intimate relationship with U.S. Agent whilst working for the Office of National Emergency.
+Cooper is revealed to have been involved in an intimate relationship with U.S. Agent while working for the Office of National Emergency.

 Other versions

 Age of Apocalypse

-In the Age of Apocalypse reality, Valerie Cooper is a member of an underground resistance group that aids refugees escape from North America to Europe.
-At one point, she assists a dazed Polaris.
+An alternate universe variant of Valerie Cooper appears in the Age of Apocalypse tie-in series Factor-X. This version is a member of an underground resistance group that aids refugees in escaping from North America to Europe.

-GeNeXt
+GeNext

-In Genext comics, set in the relative future, she is the United Nations' liaison to the Xavier School.
+A possible future variant of Valerie Cooper appears in GeNext.
+By this time, she has become the United Nations' liaison to the Xavier School.